airborne-commando/OPSEC-OSINT-Tools/README.md

 ## People search tools (in the states):

 **DISCLAIMER: The type of info found on these sites appear to from other data brokers, social media profiles that are public or viewable by everyone, compiled data/info from federal, state, and local government public records.**

 ---

+- people search aggregators[^54], typically used in the united states. can give you information on someone such as an email, home address, date of birth, etc.

+---